-Students who wish to appeal a final grade should file a complaint in writing with the Director of Academic Support Services within thirty calendar days of the first day of class of the semester next following the semester in which the grade was reported.
-Students in the Degree Completion Program should file their complaint with the Director of Graduate/Adult Student Development and Academic Success at (704) 945-7309.
-A committee consisting of the Director of Academic Support Services, a representative from the Office of Academic Affairs, the Department Chair in the area of the course involved, will review and act upon each complaint.
+Students who wish to appeal a final grade should file a complaint in writing with the committee consisting of the Director of Academic Support Services, a representative from the Office of Academic Affairs, the Department Chair in the area of the course involved, will review and act upon each complaint.
 Neither faculty nor students are permitted to bring third party representation or other individuals to a grade appeal hearing; however, written documentation may be submitted by other faculty members and/or students.
 For more information about grade appeals, see the Student Handbook at www.pfeiffer.edu.